adobe/aepsdk-optimize-ios/docs/faqs.md

 **What is the effect of calling Mobile Core's `resetIdentities` API on Optimize extension?**

-Upon calling `resetIdentities` SDK API, all previously cached propositions, in the Optimize extension, are cleared from the in-memory cache.
-Invoking Optimize extensions's `clearCachedPropositions` API also helps clear any previously cached propositions in the extension.
+Mobile Core's `resetIdentities` API is a request to each extension to reset its identities.
+Each extension responds to this request in its own unique manner.
+For example, Optimize extension clears all previously cached propositions from the in-memory cache.
+This behavior is similar to invoking Optimize extensions's `clearCachedPropositions` API, which also helps clear any previously cached propositions in the extension.

+> [!WARNING]
+> This API call can lead to unintended SDK behavior, e.g. resetting of Experience Cloud ID (ECID).
+So it should be sparingly used and extreme caution should be followed!

 **Does Optimize extension support Analytics for Target (A4T)?
 If yes, is the A4T support similar to the Target extension?**